-4. Assets, Liabilities, and Net Position or Equity (Continued)
+4. Assets, Deferred Outflows of Resources, Liabilities, and Net Position or Equity (Continued)

 a.
 Cash and Investments (Continued)

 Cash equivalents include time deposits and all highly liquid debt instruments with original maturities of three months or less and held in a qualified public depository as defined by Section 280.02, Florida Statutes.